Khosmos3/Council/README.md

 This project is coded in HTML, CSS, and Javascript.

-Special thanks to Elkwizard (Henry) for help on this project
+Special thanks to Elkwizard (H) for help on this project